Super-Resolution and Object Detection: A Love Story- Part 4

 These findings indicate that if the data input to SR algorithms is too coarse, the algorithms are less effective and unable to find enough unique discriminating features to adequately reconstruct higher resolution images.
 It is apparent from this research that super-resolution for satellite imagery should be quantified in terms of GSD gained, not in terms of enhancement level.
 These techniques can effectively improve resolution by tens of centimeters up to 1 or perhaps 2 meters.
 Creating an enhancement of ~5 or more meters is unrealistic using SR, and consequently not an ideal approach for improving the value of coarser satellite imagery.

-Given the relative ease of applying SR techniques, the general improvement observed in this study is noteworthy and could be a valuable preprocessing step for future object detection applications with satellite imagery, particularly when searching for certain objects with few distinguishing features (specifically boats, small aircraft, and buses/trucks).
-However, at the highest resolutions these techniques are less effective for small vehicles and large airplanes.
-This is likely due to the relationship between the window size (the amount of imagery an object detection algorithm can see), the types of objects, and the number of pixels of each object.
-Cars require less fine detail and large planes begin to be clipped in half and lose the required neighboring context in the finest resolutions.
+Given the relative ease of applying SR techniques, the general improvement observed in this study is noteworthy and could be a valuable preprocessing step for future object detection applications with satellite imagery, particularly when searching for certain objects with few distinguishing features (specifically boats, large aircraft, and buses/trucks).

 Finally, this study showcases the value of data quality.
-Previous research has shown that for small vehicles, an average precision of 0.91 can be achieved given similar 30cm oversampled imagery with YOLT.
-In this study, in a nearly identical testing scenario with 30cm oversampled imagery, an average precision for detecting small vehicles with YOLT declined to 0.81.
+Previous research has shown that for small vehicles, an average precision of 0.9 can be achieved given similar 30cm imagery with YOLT.
+In this study, in a nearly identical testing scenario with 30cm imagery, an average precision for detecting small vehicles with YOLT declined to 0.63.
 This drop-off is likely indicative of the labeling issues common of the xView dataset and shows that precise and exhaustive labeling is a requirement for the best and most consistent object detection performance.

 In summary we find that: